 New Zealand women still had a long way to go to achieve political equality.
-They would not gain the right to stand for Parliament until 1919, and the first female MP (Elizabeth McCombs) was not elected until 1933 – 40 years after the introduction of women’s suffrage.
+They couldn't stand for Parliament until 1919, and the first female MP (Elizabeth McCombs) was not elected until 1933 – 40 years after the introduction of women’s suffrage.

-The number of female MPs did not reach double figures until the mid-1980s, and with 38 percent of MPs women, women remain under-represented in Parliament.
+The number of female MPs did not reach double figures until the mid-1980s, and with 40 percent of MPs women, women still remain under-represented in Parliament.